tsunami416604/azure-docs.hu-hu/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Fájlok és mappák törlése

-Az alábbi kódrészlet rekurzív módon törli a megadott fájlokat és mappákat egy Data Lake Store-fiókból.
+A következő kódrészlet törli a megadott fájlokat és mappákat egy Data Lake Storage Gen1-fiók rekurzív módon.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");